ludovicdeluna/Csuper/README.md

 There are codeblocks project to managed the sources if you want.

-If you are under Linux you can run the softwares with the scripts `run-csuper` and `run-csuper-gui`.
+If you are under Linux you can run the softwares with the scripts `run-csuper-cli.sh` and `run-csuper-gui.sh`.

 The update and compilation of the translation is done via the following commands: